Removing Mildew from Grout

 Remove Mildew From Grout TIPS

 - Use non-toxic cleaner Stain Solver certified organic oxygen bleach

 - Remove hard water deposits with vinegar

-- Scrub deposits with stiff scrub brush - WATCH VIDEO BELOW
+- Scrub deposits with a stiff scrub brush - WATCH VIDEO BELOW

-- Prevent mildew using squeegee on tub/shower surfaces to remove all water
+- Prevent mildew using a squeegee on tub/shower surfaces to remove all water

 DEAR MOLLY: Six weeks ago a friend of mine had the same problem.
 One day while we were with our kids at the community swimming pool he said he tried many off-the-shelf cleaners and products at grocery stores to clean his tile shower.
 He was not satisfied with the results and was ready to tear out the tile and grout and start over.